 Your Takeaways:

-• Filing a tax extension is a great way to extend the filing deadline if you need extra time to collect tax documents or prepare your tax return.
+• Filing a tax extension is a great way to extend your filing deadline if you need extra time to collect tax documents or prepare your tax return.

 • Filing a tax extension online is the most efficient way to submit a tax extension to the IRS.